A dark-haired woman is sitting at a table while browsing on a laptop.

 Impact of student loans on credit card approvals

-Can you be denied a credit card because of student loans?
+Can a credit issuer deny you credit because of student loans?
 The answer depends on several factors, such as how your loans impact your overall debt-to-income ratio, as well as your history of missed or delinquent student loan payments.
-For example, card issuers might reject your application if your debt-to-income ratio suggests you may have too many obligations compared to your ability to repay.
-You may also be denied if your credit score is too low, which could occur if your credit score drops due to missing one or more student loan payments.
+For example, card issuers might reject your application if your debt-to-income ratio suggests you may have too many financial obligations.
+Similarly, if your credit score drops due to missing one or more student loan payments, your credit score may drop and be too low for their criteria.

 Impact of credit score on application outcomes for students